danilop/MCP2Lambda/README.md

 The MCP server gives access to two tools:

 1. The first tool can **autodiscover** all Lambda functions in your account that match a prefix or an allowed list of names.
 This tool shares the names of the functions and their descriptions with the model.

 2. The second tool allows to **invoke** those Lambda functions by name passing the required parameters.

+No code changes are required.
+To get better results, you can change these configurations:

-To provide the MCP client with the knowledge to use a Lambda function, the **description of the Lambda function** should indicate what the function does and which parameters it uses.
+1. To provide the MCP client with the knowledge to use a Lambda function, the **description of the Lambda function** should indicate what the function does and which parameters it uses.
 See the sample functions for a quick demo and more details.

-To help the model use the tools available via AWS Lambda, you can add something like this to your system prompt:
+2. To help the model use the tools available via AWS Lambda, you can add something like this to your **system prompt**:

 ```
 Use the AWS Lambda tools to improve your answers.